 Echo was beautiful, fond of the woods and sports, and a favorite of the goddess Diana.
-She had been, however, inclined to ceaseless chatter and always seeked to have the last word in any exchange.
+She had been, however, inclined to ceaseless chatter and always sought to have the last word in any exchange.
 When Zeus had Echo detain his wife Hera in endless small talk, while he cavorted with the nymphs, Hera came to suspect Echo’s role in the deception and decreed that the nymph would henceforth speak only when spoken to, and then would only repeat the last few syllables uttered to her by others.

 Echo was in love with the beautiful Narcissus and longed to address him, but was obliged to wait until he chose to speak first.
 Narcissus heard her footsteps as she followed him and shouted “Who’s there?”
 Echo answered “Who’s there?”
 And so it went.
 When she did show herself, he was annoyed and spurned her.
 She was so distraught over this rejection, she fled to the mountains and caves where her voice became nothing more than a whisper.
 The nymphs prayed for vengeance, and it was arranged that the vain Narcissus would fall hopelessly in love with himself.
 When Narcissus came to a deep pool in a forest and went to take a drink, he saw his own reflection in its smooth surface and immediately fell deeply in love.
 Forever doomed, Narcissus was unable to leave the pool and died there staring at his reflection.
 It is said that a single white flower, which now bears his name, grew on the spot.

 In “A Midsummer Night’s Dream,” Shakespeare had his characters concoct a love potion from pansy juice which, when applied to a person’s eyelids while sleeping, made the person fall in love with the first living thing they saw upon awakening.

-Poinsettia – Pepita, a poor Mexican girl who had no gift to present the baby Jesus at Christmas Eve services.
+Poinsettia – Pepita, a poor Mexican girl, had no gift to give to the baby Jesus at Christmas Eve services.
 Her heart was filled with sadness.
 Not knowing what else to do, Pepita knelt by the roadside and gathered a handful of common weeds, fashioning them into a small bouquet.
-As she approached the alter, the bouquet of weeds suddenly burst into brilliant red blooms of brilliant red, and all who saw them were certain that they had witnessed a Christmas miracle.
-From that day on, the bright red flowers were known as the Flores de Noche Buena, or Flowers of the Holy Night, for they bloomed each year during the Christmas season.
+As she approached the alter, the bouquet of weeds suddenly burst into brilliant red blooms.
+All who saw what happened were certain that had witnessed a Christmas miracle.
+From that day forward, the bright red flowers were known as the Flores de Noche Buena, or “Flowers of the Holy Night,” and bloomed each year during the Christmas holiday season.

-According to legend, the goddess of the harvest Demeter created the poppy so that she could sleep after the loss of her daughter Persephone.
+According to legend, the goddess of the harvest, Demeter, created the poppy so that she could sleep after the loss of her daughter Persephone.
 Roman mythology linked the plant to Somnus, the god of sleep.
 A type of poppy native to the Mediterranean region yields a substance called opium, a drug used in the ancient world to ease pain and bring on sleep.
 Morphine, a drug made from opium, gets its name from Morpheus.
 By the beginning of the nineteenth century the tincture of opium called laudanum was as casually bought and used as aspirin is today.
 Too much opium was lethal.
 The twin brothers Hypnos and Thanatos (sleep and death) were represented as crowned with poppies or carrying poppies in their hands.